 Please click the "Apply Now" button above to create (or update) a UW-Madison Jobs profile.
 You will be asked to upload a cover letter and resume highlighting your experience and skills as they relate to the listed qualifications for this position.

-The deadline for assuring full consideration is September 23, 2022, however, the position will remain open and applications will be reviewed until the position has been filled.
+First review of applications will take place on February 1, 2023.
+The job posting will remain open and applications will be accepted until the position has been filled.

 Employment will require a criminal background check.
 It will also require you and your references to answer questions regarding sexual violence and sexual harassment.